 Library and Information Science

-Since the late 80s, the University of Borås has offered doctoral education studies in library and information science.
+Since the 90s, the University of Borås has offered doctoral education studies in library and information science.
 For years, this was in collaboration with the University of Gothenburg; since 2010, the university has had its own rights to grant doctoral degrees.
 From the beginning, there has been a strong research environment and doctoral education programme at the University of Borås, which has meant that we have, for some time, been able to offer a complete education and research environment within library and information science.
 The doctoral programme is the largest and oldest in the area in Sweden.
 Since its inception, the doctoral programme has generated nearly 40 doctoral theses altogether.

 The research environment in Library and Information Science in Borås includes the following more specific subareas and research groups:

 • Information Practices (including information retrieval, information usage, and strategic information management)